 Offering Expert Tune-Up Service for More Than 20 Years

 Is your car idling rough?
 Misfiring?
 Hesitating?
 Have you noticed a substantial decrease in fuel efficiency?
-These are all telltale signs that your car needs an engine tune up.
-If your car needs a tune up, bring it in to see our expert Houston-area tune up mechanics at any of locations.
-With locations in Katy, Montgomery, Kingwood, and the Houston Energy Corridor, we have a tune up shop near you!
+These are all telltale signs that your car needs an engine tune-up.
+If your car needs a tune-up, bring it in to see our expert Houston-area tune-up mechanics at any of the locations.
+With locations in Katy, Montgomery, Kingwood, and the Houston Energy Corridor, we have a tune-up shop near you!
 Call today or request a quote online.

 - Spark Plugs: A service technician examines the sparks plugs to check for signs of wear and discoloration of the firing noses.
 They should consistently appear tan or gray.